Overview of Creating a Model and Generating Executable for C2000 Processors

 Hardware Resources > Build options > Use custom linker.

 Subsequent builds will use dependency files to recompile the object files only if any source or header files are changed or make file is updated.
-The dependency build will not be used, and all the object files will be recompiled in following scenarios:
+The dependency build makes use of Windows® PowerShell to update the dependency files.
+Hence the dependency build will not be used and object files is recompiled, if Windows PowerShell is not present in the computer.

 The build will make use of multiple cores in host computer by enabling parallel build to compile the object files faster.
 This may cause issues in the order of the messages displayed in build log if there are any build failures.
 You can disable this option using Hardware Implementation > Target Hardware Resources > Build options > Disable parallel build .